Spherical 3-manifolds bounding rational homology balls: Spherical manifolds as Seifert manifolds and Dehn surgery manifolds

 \subsection{Seifert fibered rational homology 3-spheres}

-Spherical 3-manifolds are included in a broad class of 3-manifolds, Seifert fibered rational homology 3-spheres, shortly Seifert manifolds in this paper.
+Spherical 3-manifolds are included in a broad class of 3-manifolds, Seifert fibered rational homology 3-spheres, or Seifert manifolds for short in this paper.
 We briefly recall some notions and properties of Seifert manifolds.
-See \cite{Orlik:1972} and \cite{Neumann-Raymond:1978-1} for the more detailed expositions.
+See \cite{Orlik:1972} and \cite{Neumann-Raymond:1978-1} for more detailed expositions.

 A Seifert manifold can be represented by the surgery diagram depicted in Figure \ref{fig:Seifert}.
 The collection of integers in the diagram,